aldertzomer/shell-genomics/_episodes/06-organization.md

 > {: .solution}
 {: .challenge}

+There are however still 2 issues with the file we created!
+- It still contains line numbers (some unix variants) which cannot be executed.
+- It still contains the history command as well.

+We can fix this manually using nano and remove the line numbers and the line that contains `history`.
+After tomorrows class youcan also fix the line number issue by additionally using `cut -c 8-`.
-You may have noticed that your history contains the `history` command itself.
-To remove this redundancy from our log, let's use the `nano` text editor to fix the file:
+Let's use the `nano` text editor to fix the file:

 ~~~
 $ nano dc_workshop_log_2017_10_27.sh